Readit News logoReadit News

 Have you seen any design that is based on actual human input?

-loriverkutya · 9 months ago
+loriverkutya · a year ago

 As far as I'm aware hands down layouts were primarily designed to be used on a split ergonomic keyboard with thumb cluster, the space and enter lives on the thumb cluster.

-smartmic · 9 months ago
+smartmic · a year ago

 For those who type on German keyboards or in German, there are a number of layouts that have evolved around the Neo 2 layout [1].
 The main driving force is ergonomics, but since not everyone works the same way, many variants have emerged (and still do) [2].
 Interesting is the craftsmanship, including customized programs to optimize the layouts [3].